University of New Haven: Radio station

-The university's noncommercial radio station, WNHU-FM, first signed onto the air at 1600 EDT on July 4, 1973.
-The WNHU studios moved to its current home on Ruden Street into the Lois Evalyn Bergami Broadcast Media Center in 2015.
+The university's noncommercial radio station, WNHU-FM, first signed onto the air at 16:00 EDT on July 4, 1973.
+The WNHU studios moved to their current home on Ruden Street into the Lois Evalyn Bergami Broadcast Media Center in 2015.
 Its location on Ruden Street includes a production space for live and recorded programming, a server room, staff offices, and a student lounge.
 WNHU is managed by a 10-person student leadership team.
-Positions include station manager, promotions director, Aircheck director, WNHU program director, director of fundraising, program/music director, and productions director.
+Positions include station manager, promotions director, aircheck director, WNHU program director, director of fundraising, program/music director, and productions director.
 The University of New Haven's communications department started to work with the radio station for students to have access to the station.
 The station operates as a laboratory for student learning, and as a source of culturally diverse programming for the communities served.

 WNHU is broadcast on 88.7 FM; it is considered the best college radio station in Connecticut according to the New Haven Advocate, which has awarded the station "Best College Radio Station" for over six consecutive years.

 WNHU is known for eclectic programming, with shows ranging from new music, rock, gospel, funk, and talk shows to specialty formats such as polka and Irish music.
 Unlike many college or community radio stations where DJs change frequently, some WNHU personalities have hosted shows for years, many of whom are UNH alumni.

-WNHU-2

-Students usually start their time on the station with WNHU-2, the online stream from the University of New Haven.
-Training for students to start their own show is taught by the WNHU2 Director.
-As stated on wnhu.org, "An unfiltered sense of creative freedom is what WNHU-2 is all about, so you may encounter explicit language, lyrics, and stories.
-The views expressed on WNHU-2 are those of our students and our students alone."

 Bucknall Theater

-Bucknall Theater was named in honor of William L. Bucknall, Jr who has a passion for theatre and regularly attends shows at the University of New Haven and in New York and London.
-The theater has about two productions a semester as well as holding several functions for the university throughout the academic year.
-The space also doubles as a learning space for many of the classes pertaining to the Arts Department, more specifically theatre majors.
+Bucknall Theater, named in honor of William L. Bucknall, Jr., has about two productions a semester, and holds several functions for the university throughout the academic year.
+The space also doubles as a learning space for many of the classes pertaining to the Arts Department, more specifically theatre minors.
 It is used as a lecture hall and is equipped with pull-out desks on each of the 250 seats.